(9/16/07)

 What is the caricature?
 I don't see one.
 In "Letter to a Christian Nation," Harris shows statistics that he's not attacking a minority belief.
 He's attacking beliefs that close to half of

-.
-Christians believe that Jesus will return within their lifetimes hastening the apocalypse, that creationism is fact, that evolution is fiction, that dinosaurs were on Noah's Ark, that belief in Jesus is the only path to salvation, etc. Please tell me where they are making caricatures.
+the nation holds.
+Christians believe that Jesus will return within their lifetimes hastening the apocalypse, that creationism is fact, that evolution is fiction, that dinosaurs were on Noah's

 -Infidel